Vitamin C for preventing and treating tetanus

 Chakrabarti 1955 reported that tetanus patients had lower plasma vitamin C levels than healthy people, and tetanus patients who died had lower levels than those who survived.
 Furthermore, tetanus patients had elevated levels of dehydroascorbate, which is the oxidized form of vitamin C. Such changes in vitamin C metabolism provide a further rationale to test vitamin C for tetanus patients.

-Although vitamin C affects the immune system, it may be important only in particular conditions.
+Although vitamin C influences the immune system, it may be important only in particular conditions.
 For example, it is possible that variation in dietary vitamin C intake is not crucial in the ordinary western population because of their relatively high dietary intake levels, yet vitamin C might be a limiting factor in populations with low intakes.
 In the extreme, the prevalence of scurvy (vitamin C deficiency) was reported to be up to 44% in refugee camps in Somalia (WHO 1999).

 Why it is important to do this review

-Links to the publications cited in this Background section, for which full text versions are available, can be found at: www.ltdk.helsinki.fi/users/hemila/CT.
+Links to the publications cited in this Background section, for which full text versions are available, can be found at: www.mv.helsinki.fi/home/hemila/CT

 Objectives